SecretFoundation/docs/docs/cli/secretcli.md

 ## Shells Completion Scripts

-Completion scripts for popular UNIX shell interpreters such as `Bash` and `Zsh` can be generated through the `completion` command, which is available for both `secretd` and `secretcli`.
+Completion scripts for popular UNIX shell interpreters such as `Bash` and `Zsh` can be generated through the `completion` command, which is available for both the `secretd` and `secretcli`.

 If you want to generate `Bash` completion scripts run the following command: